 “Is man a man?
 I dreamed of becoming an architect and I graduated from an architectural university.
 I saw my mission in creating a space for human life, expressed by architectural contents, this, in fact, is the definition of the term "architecture".
 I tried to improve the quality of people's standards of living in my work.
 For 10 years of active engineering I have built the image of a modern Russian customer.
 Architecture ceased to enthrall me, because I realized that in order to enhance this quality of life it is necessary, first of all, to create some kind of a mirror, into which the viewer could look and thus perform an act of self-determination.
 The first thing that needs to be determined is whether a man is a man.
 Because after all there are not many external marks for this.
 And I decided to create this "mirror".
 The material I collected over the years of practice has become a perfect basis for a portrait of contemporary Russian society.
 I would be very pleased if in a series of these paintings the viewer could find the minimum number of his own features, at best, he will not find any.”
 A.N.

-2014: Alice in Wonderland.
-Images and Paradoxes of Lewis Carroll "/ V-Concept Gallery / St. Petersburg
+2014 — Alice in Wonderland.
+Images and Paradoxes of Lewis Carroll / V-Concept Gallery / Saint Petersburg

 Olesia Zyppelt